Article Image

 Invest in what you know and understand

-According to Lynch, many good investment ideas can come from things you use, like or buy in your everyday life.
+According to Lynch, many good investment ideas can come from things you use, like, or buy in your everyday life.
 The company does not need to be active in the next hot or growing thing, but just provide goods or services which are appreciated in their specific field.
 Companies can perfectly be involved in relatively dull areas.
 In fact: often the more dull and understandable, the better.

-Often, as a retail investor you can use your first hand experience to your advantage.
+Often, as a retail investor, you can use your first-hand experience to your advantage.
 Companies which have not been discovered by Wall Street yet and will often have low analyst coverage and institutional ownership, can often be very interesting.
-So when you notice a specific product, service or item turning up more and more, always check out the company which creates it.
+So when you notice a specific product, service, or item turning up more and more, always check out the company which creates it.

 The next step is to dig into the company.
-Long term investors can not run the stock screener and just buy the companies that come out.
+Long-term investors can not run the stock screener and just buy the companies that come out.
 Before actually buying you need to do your homework and make sure you understand the business of the company.
 So the screener will just give you a list of companies to research.

 Investment Rules and Stock Screener Criteria.

 The Peter Lynch Screen is available in our trading ideas section.
-In this section we will go over the rules of the screen.
+In this section, we will go over the rules of the screen.

-• EPS 5 year growth > 15% and < 30%: The Earnings per share should have grown by at least 15% on average over the past 5 years.
+• EPS 5-year growth > 15% and < 30%: The Earnings per share should have grown by at least 15% on average over the past 5 years.
 This growth should not exceed 30% because that type of growth is not sustainable.
-In your research it will be important to understand how and why this growth was realized and you will also need to assess whether the same kind of growth can continue in the future.
+In your research, it will be important to understand how and why this growth was realized and you will also need to assess whether the same kind of growth can continue in the future.

 • PEG<=1: The PEG Ratio should be below 1.
-The PEG ratio looks at the P/E ratio, but compensates for growth and evaluates the valuation of the company.
+The PEG ratio looks at the P/E ratio but compensates for growth and evaluates the valuation of the company.

-• Current Ratio >= 1: Another health filter, making sure the company has enough current assets to meet the short term obligations.
+• Current Ratio >= 1: Another health filter, making sure the company has enough current assets to meet short-term obligations.

 • ROE > 15%: The Return On Equity should be at least 15%, ensuring healthy profitability.